davesteele/pwndck/README.md

 # Usage

     $ pwndck.py -h
-    usage: pwndck [-h] [-q] [password]
+    usage: pwndck [-h] [-q] [-i [INPUT] | passwords ...]

     Report # of password hits in HaveIBeenPwned

     positional arguments:
-      password     The password to check
+      passwords            The password(s) to check

     options:
-      -h, --help   show this help message and exit
-      -q, --quiet  Suppress output
+      -h, --help           show this help message and exit -q, --quiet          Suppress output
+      -i, --input [INPUT]  File containing passwords, one per line ('-' for stdin)

-    Evaluate a password against the HaveIBeenPwned password database, and return the number of accounts for which it has been reported as compromised.
+    Evaluate one or more passwords against the HaveIBeenPwned password database, and return the number of accounts for which they have been reported as compromised.

+    The number of entries found in the database is returned. if multiple passwords are being checked, the password name is also returned.

     If the password is not specified on the command line, the user will be prompted.

     The command returns with an error code if the password is found in the database.

     See https://haveibeenpwned.com/API/v3#PwnedPasswords